frozenfoxx/terraform-churchoffoxx/README.md

 # terraform-churchoffoxx

- TerraForm code for deploying Church of Foxx servers
+TerraForm code for deploying Church of Foxx infrastructure.